Splitting the difference between speaker cable and instrument cable

 The colours of these wires are likely to be red and black, or white and black, while they will also be of significant size.
 There won’t be any braided wires or foil rap for shielding contained within the cable.

-In an instrument cable one or both of the smaller wires will be covered in braided wire mesh or foil wrap for shielding.
+In an instrument cable one or both of the smaller wires will be covered in braided wire mesh for grounding or foil wrap for shielding.